IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What types of content can I find or store in the Content Commons?

-Currently, articles and videos are available in the Content Commons from ShareAmerica, Young African Leaders Initiative (YALI), Young Leaders of the Americas Initiative (YLAI), and GPA Video.
+Currently, articles and videos are available in the Content Commons from ShareAmerica, Young African Leaders Initiative (YALI), Young Leaders of the Americas Initiative (YLAI), GPA Video, and VOA Editorials.

+We are currently working on adding press content to the Content Commons.
 In the future more content sources will be added and we are working on adding PDFs, images, audio and other content types.

 ### Can anyone add content to the Content Commons?